swiftlang/swift-evolution/proposals/0439-trailing-comma-lists.md

 This was even [proposed](https://forums.swift.org/t/se-0257-eliding-commas-from-multiline-expression-lists/22889/188) and returned for revision back in 2019.

 The two approaches are not mutually exclusive.
 There remain unresolved questions about how the language can accommodate elided commas, and adopting this proposal does not prevent that approach from being considered in the future.

+## Revision History

+- Update to address acceptance decision of restrict trailing comma in the case of of symmetric delimiters.

+## Acknowledgments

+Thanks to Alex Hoppen, Xiaodi Wu and others for their help on the proposal text and implementation.